Dimension-free Bounds for Sum of Dependent Matrices and Operators with Heavy-Tailed Distribution: Main Results

-In this upper bound, the effect of the heavy-tail appears in the second term $V \sqrt{\log (\delta^{-1})/n} $, which is relatively less significant.
-In contrast, the main difference is that the constant part of the first term $(2( \frac{ \log n + \log (\delta^{-1})}{a})^{1/b}+\Gamma_{n})$, which increases in $(\log n)^{1/b}$.
-Except for the logarithmic increase in $n$, the effects of the statistical dimension and the dependent property are identical to the bound in Theorem \ref{thm:main}.
+In this upper bound, the effect of the heavy-tail appears in the second term in $1/(an^\alpha)$, which is negligible {\rc with respect to} the first term (because $\alpha$ is chosen $>1$).
+The main difference with the bounded case is the factor $( \frac{\alpha \log(n)}{a} + \Gamma_{n})$ in the first term, which increases in $\log(n)$.
+Thus, the dependence in $n$ and in the statistical dimension are similar to the ones in \citep{koltchinskii2017concentration,zhivotovskiy2021dimension} up to an additional $\log(n)$ factor.